Search for Jobs & Internships

 Job and internship searches are time-intensive processes; it is important to set realistic goals and expectations.
 Goal-setting can help you move forward by taking the larger tasks of finding an experience and breaking it down into manageable pieces (i.e. I will apply to 2 experiences and ask for 1 informational interview by Friday of each week).
 Recognizing that searches take time (3-6 months on average for a full-time job) will help you set realistic expectations and stay positive during the process.

-All current UA students and graduates have a profile on Handshake connected to the University of Arkansas and are automatically approved to use Handshake.
-You can customize it by adding your resume, profile picture, career interests, work experiences, etc.
+All current U of A students and graduates have a profile on Handshake connected to the University of Arkansas and are automatically approved to use Handshake.
+Incoming students typically gain access before their first day of classes.
+You can customize your profile by adding your resume, profile picture, career interests, work experiences, etc.

 For major- or industry-specific job search links, please view the What Can I Do With This Major pages under the Explore Majors tab.
 Each major has targeted job & internship links.